-There are three different plans: Summer Reading, School Year and Year Round.
+There are three different plans: Summer Reading, Month-to-month and Year Round.
 See pricing detail is here.

-When you purchase the Summer Reading, School Year or Year-Round plan, you are committed to pay the entire amount for the number of readers selected.
+When you purchase the Summer Reading or Year-Round plan, you are committed to pay the entire amount for the number of readers selected.

 How is the number of Readers calculated?